When we decided that we wanted to go through the Non-lucrative Visa process and live in Spain, it was because we had a long-term goal.

 But there are many other reasons why Permanent Residency in Spain made sense.

-In this post I do a Q&A with Marina.
-Here she tells us all about the rights and privileges you get being a Permanent Resident in Spain.
+In this post I do a Q&A with an immigration specialist.
+Marta tells us all about the rights and privileges you get being a Permanent Resident in Spain.

-Hi Marina!
+Hi Marta!
 The first thing I wanted to ask you: what are the qualifications to apply for Permanent Residency in Spain?

 Hi Frank.
 The most important thing is that you have legally lived in Spain for 5 years with valid residency and TIE Card.
 This is the rule for anyone who obtained temporary residency in Spain through the Non-lucrative Visa process.
 Other than that, the requirements are easy: you have to show your residency card, proof of residence and health insurance.
 After applying you’ll go for fingerprints and then receive your Permanent Residency Card which is good for 5 years (but easy to renew when those 5 years are up).